 Process in Grants@Heart for Applying for a Resubmission

-If you are applying for a resubmission, you should be recognized in Grants@Heart by using your last username/password.
+If you are applying for a resubmission, you should log into Grants@Heart using your existing username/password.
 After you log in, follow these steps:

 - Under Application Administration, click on Create a New Application.